 - Reduced demand for raw materials: Re-treading reduces the demand for new tyres and hence the consumption of raw materials such as natural rubber and petroleum.
 Goodyear has identified benefits of re-treading truck tyres, including a 29% reduction in land use and a 19% saving in water consumption by reducing pressure on rubber crops (Community Research and Development Information Service, 2015). - Energy savings: The energy required to manufacture a new tyre is considerably higher than that needed for the re-treading process, so re-treading helps conserve energy.
-Local re-treading also reduces the GHG emissions of transportation throughout the supply chain. - Waste reduction: re-treading minimizes the number of end-of-life tyres. - Lower carbon footprint: Producing new tyres produces more carbon than re-treading, so re-treading helps reduce the environmental impact of the tyre industry. - Local jobs and reduced supply chain risk: Re-treaded tyres are reported to support 4.3 times as many jobs as non-re-tread imported tyres (ETRMA, 2016).
-Re-treading tyres is a form of local manufacturing, supporting employment, knowledge growth and building supply chain resilience.
+Local re-treading also reduces the greenhouse gas (GHG) emissions of transportation throughout the supply chain. - Waste reduction: re-treading minimizes the number of end-of-life tyres. - Lower carbon footprint: The production of new tyres generates more GHG emissions than retreading, so re-treading helps reduce the environmental impact of the tyre industry. - Local jobs and reduced supply chain risk: Re-treading tyres is a form of local manufacturing, providing employment through the additional maintenance activities required when compared with the current linear single-use purchasing of tyres.
+Onshore retreading also builds supply chain resilience.